 - Build Relationships – Whether this is with colleagues who have taken me around job sites and answered my many questions or with customers who see FZ taking pride in their work by showing it off to other team members, these trips have afforded me with getting to know others on a more personal level.
 As a member of FZ’s shared services team (marketing, finance, human resources, IT) the business is my customer.
 Spending time with the business has strengthened my relationship with my customers and has also helped me expand my professional network.

 - Personal Growth – Having to swallow my pride at a show in order to ask representatives at booths rudimentary questions, as well as spending time networking with fellow attendees helps often introverted people like accountants grow both personally and professionally!

 - Gain Knowledge – Often times someone from the finance team sits in a leadership role within their organization.
 If that individual knows at least something about the industry and can contribute more than only financial guidance to the company’s strategy, that individual will be invaluable to the organization.
 Attending industry events has helped me learn what’s new in the industry and what’s on the horizon.
 That is something I can bring back to my team members.

 - Rejuvenation – Especially in the current environment, getting a day out of the office with a colleague or seeing the hustle and bustle on a show floor in a different city rejuvenates me.
 It also shows me how much my employer is willing to invest in me and it makes me want to perform my job well for them!

 I used to think the saying “never stop learning” was cliche, but I’ve learned that change is inevitable.
 Therefore, we must continue to learn and adapt as time goes on.
-Getting out and experiencing things like this are an amazing way to continue to learn more about the industry we are serving!
+Leaving your desk and experiencing things like this are an amazing way to continue to learn more about the industry we are serving!